WordPress/performance/.github/PULL_REQUEST_TEMPLATE.md

 For maintainers only, please make sure:

 - PR has a `[Type]` label.
-- PR has a plugin specific milestone, or the `no milestone` label if it does not apply to any specific plugin.
+- PR has a plugin-specific milestone, or the `no milestone` label if it does not apply to any specific plugin.
-- PR has a changelog friendly title, or the `skip changelog` label if it should not be mentioned in the plugin's changelog.
+- PR has a changelog-friendly title, or the `skip changelog` label if it should not be mentioned in the plugin's changelog.
 -->